dhewzulla/nappyzap-vehicle/README.md

   src/main/application-mysql.properties
 to
   src/main/application.properties
-and then you need to specify credentials how to connect to your database:
+and then you need to modify the content connect to your database:

 spring.datasource.url=jdbc:mysql://localhost/<your database>
 spring.datasource.username=<db-user-name>
 spring.datasource.password=<db-password?